codekiln/S75-Sections/README.md

    cd ~ mkdir public_html chmod 711 public_html

-To download the examples and keep them sync'd to your appliance, enter each of these commands:
+To download these examples and keep them sync'd to your appliance, enter each of these commands:

    cd ~/public_html git clone